palitsoc/palitsoc.github.io/slideshows/2021-11-27-ameen-alqattow-frontend-optimization.md

 <section>
     <h2>Metrics Definition</h2>
     <ul>
-        <li>There are 3 Main metrics for Page Loading</li>
+        <li>There are 4 Main metrics for Page Loading</li>
+        <li>TTFB : Time to First Byte, the time that it takes for a user's browser to receive the first byte of page content</li>
         <li>FCP : First Contentful Paint, which is the time in seconds until we see anything of significance on the page</li>
         <li>LCP : Largest Contentful Paint, which is the time in seconds until the largest element/content on the page has finished rendering</li>
-        <li>TTI: Time To Interactive, which is the time ins econds until the user can interact with page elements(forms, buttons,etc)</li>
+        <li>TTI: Time To Interactive, which is the time in seconds until the user can interact with page elements(forms, buttons,etc)</li>
     </ul>
 </section>
 <section>